 2120 261-399

-Finished your College Foreign Language Requirements?
+Finished your College World Language Requirements?
 Congratulations!
-You're well on your way to fluency in a foreign language -- a marketable skill that sets you apart in today's global economy.
-Consider a major, minor, study abroad, or even a double major.
+You're well on your way to fluency in a world language -- a marketable skill that sets you apart in today's global economy.
+Consider a major, minor, certificate, study abroad, or even a double major.

 For those students wishing to enroll in a language not included in the list above, please contact the Department of World Languages and Cultures.

-Study Abroad: Intensive study abroad language immersions options are available for students studying French, Italian, or Spanish.
-Through these options you may be able to complete your foreign language requirement in as little as one semester while living abroad.
+Study Abroad: Intensive study abroad language immersions options are available for students studying French, German, or Spanish.
+Through these options you may be able to complete your requirement while living abroad.
 Many forms of student financial aid including university scholarships may apply.

-Native or Heritage Speakers: Students with foreign language experience through home life or foreign residence should consult the undergraduate advisors for the language in question for appropriate course selection, including earning Credit by Examination.
+Native or Heritage Speakers: Students with world language experience through home life or residence abroad may consult the undergraduate advisors for the language in question for appropriate course selection.

 FOR MAJORS AND MINORS: